 In the Login dialog box, select the deployment type radio button corresponding to the Microsoft Dynamics CRM server you intend to register a service endpoint with.
-The On-premises radio button includes an IFD deployment, the Online button is for the Windows Live provider of Microsoft Dynamics CRM Online, and the Office 365 button is for the Microsoft Online Services provider of Microsoft Dynamics CRM Online.
+The On-premises radio button includes an IFD deployment and the Office 365 button is for the Microsoft Online Services provider of Microsoft Dynamics CRM Online.

-If you check Always display list of available orgs, you are presented with a list of organizations that you belong to after you click Login.
+If you check Display list of available organizations, you are presented with a list of organizations that you belong to after you click Login.
 This enables you to choose the organization that you want to register the service endpoint with.
 Otherwise, your default organization is used.